Multihull Australia Team

 He then became Catana’s Australian agent, representing the company with his outstanding product knowledge and experience with the international multihull market.
 His sales skills, technical knowledge, industry experience and multilingual talents strengthen the Multihull Solutions’ team immeasurably.

 When he’s not working, Patrick is a volunteer surf life saver at Mooloolaba.

 Nod’s been taking things apart and putting them back together from a young age.
 Fortunately he discovered the engineering industry early, and now brings over twelve years of specialist marine engineering experience to Multihull Solutions.
 Originally an aircraft engineer in his homeland of England, Nod moved into superyachts, completing two seasons in the Med and US maintaining the spectacular 50m MY Michaela Rose.

 Since moving to Australia, he has taken apart and reassembled most of the east coast, commissioning a large variety of imported and domestic production boats.
 And from a glance at his sailing history, it’s clear he knows what he’s doing – Nod has completed several Atlantic and Pacific Ocean crossings, is an AYF Offshore Yacht Master and sailed on the PHS Division-winning yacht in the 2008 Sydney to Hobart.

 An integral member and company shareholder of the Multihull Solutions team, Nod always enjoys helping clients take ownership of their new catamaran, assisting with the initial commissioning, right through to final handover.
-He has just taken delivery of his first baby and is already working out how to make him go faster.
+He has now taken delivery of his three children and is already working out how to make them go faster.